xinity/dcos-docs-site/pages/1.10/installing/production/system-requirements/ports/index.md

 - For DC/OS to install and function as intended, these ports must be accessible upon initial installation.
 - The ports must be open between the indicated source and destination nodes, including over cluster zones.
 - You must use appropriate network mechanisms to prevent unauthorized access to cluster nodes.
 Refer to the documentation on [network security](/1.12/administering-clusters/securing-your-cluster/#network-security).
+- As per our system prerequisites, all ports should be open for communication from the master nodes to the agent nodes and vice versa.

 DC/OS allocates additional ports to services running on top of DC/OS.
 These ports are required to be available when services are installed.